Blue Ivy Carter: Early life and education

 On August 28, 2011, Beyoncé's pregnancy was announced during her performance of "Love On Top" at the 2011 MTV Video Music Awards.
 She finished the performance by unbuttoning her blazer and rubbing her stomach to confirm the pregnancy.
-Blue Ivy Carter was born on January 7, 2012, to Beyoncé and Jay-Z at Lenox Hill Hospital in the Lenox Hill neighborhood in Manhattan, New York.
+Blue Ivy Carter was born on January 7, 2012, to Beyoncé and Jay-Z at Lenox Hill Hospital in the Lenox Hill neighborhood in Manhattan, New York City.
 CBS wrote Carter was "arguably the world's most famous baby, aside from Prince George and North West".
 Two days after her birth, Time dubbed Carter "the most famous baby in the world."

 Since her birth, her parents have "worked to secure trademarks of their daughter's name for everything, including books, shampoos, video games, and more."
 Beyoncé argued Carter is a "cultural icon" during the trademark process.
 Through her mother, Carter is a granddaughter of Tina and Mathew Knowles, a first cousin once removed of Angela Beyincé, and a niece of singer Solange Knowles.
 Media attention has been focused on Carter from birth because of her famous parents and extended family.
 In 2018, Carter attended first grade at the Center for Early Education, a private school in West Hollywood, California.